lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_1.md

 `@script`
-So instead of doing histograms one at a time, we can make use of using a different form of data and taking full advantage of ggplot2's features.
+Instead of creating histograms one at a time, we can make use of using a different form of data and take full advantage of ggplot2's features.
 Let's take a few variables from the diet dataset.
 Remember that the x axis for ggplot2 took the weight values.
-So what if we could get all the values for weight as well as, for instance, energy intake in one column and split the plot by the two columns?
-This is known as the "long data format".
-And we can create this format very easily with the gather function from the tidyr package.
-The first two arguments provide the name of the two new columns, while the other arguments tell gather which variables to convert or to not convert.
-In this case, we are excluding id from being "gathered".
-With this data format we can plot multiple histograms very easily.
+So what if we could get all the values for weight, including variables like energy intake, in one column and split the plot by the two columns?
+This is known as the long data format.
+We can easily create this format with the gather function from the tidyr package.
+The first two arguments provide the name of the two new columns, while the other arguments tell gather which variables to convert.
+In this example, we are excluding id from being gathered.
+With this data format, we can easily plot multiple histograms.

 ---